royduin/just-tablets/README.md

 ## Why do you share this?

 The project is abandoned by me, so maybe someone is interested in it, especially the Icecat integration part.
 Fork it and build something great!
-I did my very best back then but when I look at it now, it's the most uggly code I've ever written.
+I did my very best back then but when I look at it now, it's not that well written.
 But hey, everyone started somewhere right?
+And look at the Wordpress code, it can always be worse.
+You can find English comments almost everywhere in the code, so it's readable.

 ## Technical information